wandb/openui/README.md

 1. `litellm-config.yaml` in the current directory
 2. `/app/litellm-config.yaml` when running in a docker container
-3. An arbitrary path specified by the `LITELLM_CONFIG` environment variable
+3. An arbitrary path specified by the `OPENUI_LITELLM_CONFIG` environment variable

 For example to use a custom config in docker you can run: